 The PIM supports direct measurement of flame signal strength using the flame current test pins (FC+, FC-) on connector P2.
-Flame current may be measured by a micro-ammeter, or alternately by using a standard digital voltmeter.
+Flame current may be measured by a micro amp meter (μ A meter), or alternately by using a standard digital voltmeter.
 The signal on P2 is calibrated to 1 micro-amp/volt, so flame current in micro-amps can be directly read on the volts scale.

-The control display user interface is capable of displaying an approximation of flame current up to 5 micro-amps
+The control display user interface is capable of displaying an approximation of flame current up to 5 micro-amps.